ariard/lightning-rfc/12-offer-encoding.md

           - if `counter` is non-zero:
             - SHOULD fail the request if the current time is prior to the start of the previous period.
+    - otherwise (the offer had no `recurrence`):
+      - MUST fail the request if there is a `recurrence_counter` field.
+      - MUST fail the request if there is a `recurrence_signature` field.

 ## Rationale